timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 ## A custom and reusable fixture

-What I like to do is making each test independent from each other.
+What I like to do is making each test independent from the other.
-This has as benefit that tests won't interfere with each other, and each test can be written/debugged on its own.
+This has as benefit that tests won't interfere with each other, and that each test can be written/debugged on its own.
 To be able to do this, we have to perform a reseed of the database before each test runs.

 > To reseed my databases I'm using the [Respawn](https://github.com/jbogard/Respawn) package